• Skip to primary navigation

 Location: Your Own Backyard! or wherever else you’d like to count!

-# of Volunteers needed: no limit
+# of Volunteers needed: No limit

-Supplies needed: Binoculars
+Supplies needed: Binoculars, eBird app

 Difficulty rating: 1